 The Civil War came to an end in April 1865.
-Not long after, family patriarch and company founder James Craig passed away at the age of 71.
+Not long after the war, family patriarch and company founder James Craig passed away at the age of 71.

 The Rise of Samuel Calvin

-Samuel Calvin returned from service and was made the shop foreman.
-J. King continued to run operations into the late 19th century along with Samuel Calvin.
+Samuel Calvin left to join the Civil War as part of the United States Navy, which he would serve in until 1869.
+When he returned from service, he was made the Shop Foreman.
+King continued to run operations into the late nineteenth century along with Samuel Calvin.
 While King was still technically a part of the company, he was not at the foundry often because he held a variety of other business interests.
 During that time, partners Andrew T. Stone and William Bayley worked as Foundry Foreman and ran the office, respectively.
 As the years progressed, Samuel Calvin essentially took over (though King retained the position of President) and steered the company toward the production of heavy machinery, focusing primarily on the mining industry.
-With Samuel Calvin’s ascension, the company was stable and prosperous again following the recession of the late-19th century.
+With Samuel Calvin’s ascension, the company was stable and prosperous again following the recession of the late-nineteenth century.

-As the company expanded, they shifted from on-order production to making machinery that others sought out.
-They introduced the ore jig and created the first Log Washers.
-Under Samuel Calvin, the company designed and sold a variety of other machines, still primarily for the mining industry.
+As the company expanded, it shifted from on-order production to making machinery that others sought out.
+The company introduced the ore jig and created the first Log Washers.
+Under Samuel Calvin’s leadership, the company designed and sold a variety of other machines.

 Fire destroyed the machine shop and its patterns for casting work.
 Fires were not uncommon for the company at the time, but this one seemed particularly devastating.
 Samuel Calvin's determination to get the company back in shape resulted in him leasing a temporary machine shop while he rebuilt the destroyed shop and installed new machinery.
 During this time, the company did not lose a single order.